-One possible explanation for the prolonged C. difficile colonization in 5-day PEG treated mice, might be due to the bacteria’s persistence in the mucosal compartment.
-In fact, it has been hypothesized that C. difficile biofilms may serve as reservoirs for recurrent infections (35) and C. difficile biofilms in the mucus layer were recently identified in patients as aggregates with Fusobacterium nucleatum (36).
+One possible explanation for the prolonged C. difficile colonization in 5-day PEG treated mice, might be due to the bacteria’s persistence in the mucosal compartment either within host cells (35) or together with other bacteria.
+In fact, it has been hypothesized that C. difficile biofilms may serve as reservoirs for recurrent infections (36) and C. difficile biofilms in the mucus layer were recently identified in patients as aggregates with Fusobacterium nucleatum (37).
 There was an interesting pattern of increased Enterobacteriaceae, Bacteroides, and C. difficile in both the stool and mucosal communities of PEG-treated mice suggesting a potential synergy.
-Bacteroides has the potential to degrade mucus and the osmotic laxative may have allowed Bacteroides to colonize the mucosal niche by degrading mucin glycans with glycosyl hydrolases that are absent in C. difficile (37).
-Bacteroides persistence in the mucosal tissue might also have helped Enterobacteriaceae to colonize the region, as a synergy between mucus-degrading B. fragilis and E. coli has previously been described (38).
-A separate study demonstrated C. difficile was present in the outer mucus layer and associated with Enterobacteriaceae and Bacteroidaceae using fluorescent in situ hybridization (FISH) staining (39).
+Bacteroides has the potential to degrade mucus and the osmotic laxative may have allowed Bacteroides to colonize the mucosal niche by degrading mucin glycans with glycosyl hydrolases that are absent in C. difficile (38).
+Bacteroides persistence in the mucosal tissue might also have helped Enterobacteriaceae to colonize the region, as a synergy between mucus-degrading B. fragilis and E. coli has previously been described (39).
+A separate study demonstrated C. difficile was present in the outer mucus layer and associated with Enterobacteriaceae and Bacteroidaceae using fluorescent in situ hybridization (FISH) staining (40).
 However, protective roles for Bacteroides have also been demonstrated.
-For example, B. fragilis prevented CDI morbidity in a mouse model and inhibited C. difficile adherence in vitro (40).
-In coculture experiments, B. longum decreased C. difficile biofilm formation while B. thetaiotamicron enhanced biofilm formation (41) and B. dorei reduced C. difficile growth in a 9-species community in vitro (42).
+For example, B. fragilis prevented CDI morbidity in a mouse model and inhibited C. difficile adherence in vitro (41).
+In coculture experiments, B. longum decreased C. difficile biofilm formation while B. thetaiotamicron enhanced biofilm formation (42) and B. dorei reduced C. difficile growth in a 9-species community in vitro (43).
 Therefore, whether Bacteroides is detrimental or beneficial in the context of C. difficile infection or colonization is still unclear, but the niche and interactions with other bacteria may contribute.

-Akkermansia is also a mucin degrader with potentially beneficial or detrimental roles depending on context in other diseases (43, 44).
+Akkermansia is also a mucin degrader with potentially beneficial or detrimental roles depending on context in other diseases (44, 45).
 In our study, the relative abundance of Akkermansia shifted over time between groups of mice that either cleared C. difficile or had prolonged colonization.
 In the stool it was initially increased in mice that cleared C. difficile, but shifted after 5-days post-challenge so that it was increased in mice that had prolonged colonization.
-In the context of CDIs, some studies suggest a protective role (45, 46), while others suggest a detrimental role because Akkermansia was positively correlated with C. difficile (47–50).
+In the context of CDIs, some studies suggest a protective role (46, 47), while others suggest a detrimental role because Akkermansia was positively correlated with C. difficile (48–51).
 Because the relative abundance of Akkermansia was dynamic in our study, it is unclear whether Akkermansia helps with clearance of C. difficile or allows it to persist.
-A better understanding how C. difficile interacts with the mucosal microbiota may lead to insights into CDIs, asymptomatic C. difficile carriage, and colonizatiion resistance.
+A better understanding how C. difficile interacts with the mucosal microbiota may lead to insights into CDIs, asymptomatic C. difficile carriage, and colonization resistance.

 Despite identifying an altered compositional profile that included higher relative abundance of the C. difficile sequence in the mucosal tissues of mice treated with 5-day PEG compared to the clindamycin group, we did not see a difference in histopathology scores between the groups.
-One reason there was no difference could be the C. difficile strain used, C. difficile 630 results in mild histopathology summary scores in mice compared to VPI 10463 despite both strains producing toxin in mice (51).
+One reason there was no difference could be the C. difficile strain used, C. difficile 630 results in mild histopathology summary scores in mice compared to VPI 10463 despite both strains producing toxin in mice (52).
 Part of our hypothesis for why there could have been increased histopathology scores in PEG-treated mice was because PEG was previously shown to disrupt the mucus layer in mice.
-However, recent studies demonstrated that broad spectrum antibiotics can also disrupt the host mucosal barrier in mice (52, 53).
+However, recent studies demonstrated that broad spectrum antibiotics can also disrupt the host mucosal barrier in mice (53, 54).
 Further research is needed to tease out the interplay between medications that influence the mucus layer and different strains of C. difficile in the context of CDIs.